Welcome to John F. Kennedy High School

 FIGHT SONG: Oh, Cougars fight with all your might as we meet on the field.
 Their team can't hold our Brown and Gold, and we will never yield.
 Our spirit's bright; our cause is right; our goal is victory.
 We'll win the game and earn our fame; fight on for Kennedy!

-ENROLLMENT: Due to several new high schools opening in the 2011-2012 school year, enrollment at Kennedy High School dropped from 3,600 in the year 2007 to approximately 2100 students during the 2014-15 school year.
-Approximately 17% of Kennedy’s students are a part of our Architecture, Digital Arts & Film Making magnet program, which will expand to include over 400 students next year.
-Although most of our students are residents of Granada Hills, 201 magnet students are bused in from various parts of Los Angeles to participate in the Architecture, Digital Arts and Film Making magnet program.
-The student body is comprised of 1739 students in the community school, 365 in the magnet program, and 173 individuals with exceptional needs.
-Our special education population is approximately 15% of the total population.
+ENROLLMENT: Due to several new high schools opening in the 2011-2012 school year, enrollment at Kennedy High School dropped from 3,600 in 2007 to approximately 2100 students in the 2014-15 school year.
+Approximately 20% of Kennedy’s students are a part of our Architecture, Digital Design and Filmmaking magnet program, which continues to expand and has nearly 500 students.
+Kennedy also added a second magnet, the Gifted Medical Magnet, in 2016 and will expand in 2019-2020 to include 500 students, also making up about 20% of Kennedy's student population.
+Although most of our students are residents of Granada Hills area, nearly 400 magnet students are bused in from various parts of Los Angeles to participate the magnet programs.
+The student body is comprised of 1300+ students in the community school, nearly 1000 students in the magnet programs, and over 300 of those students participate in the Special Education program.
+Our Special Education population is approximately 14% of the total student population.

-SMALL LEARNING COMMUNITIES: In order to increase the level of personalization and to promote school community, Kennedy supports five Small Learning Communities (SLC’s) to bring students personalization on this large campus including: The Teaching Academy (TA); Biomedical, Health, and Fitness Academy; Freshman Academy; School for Advanced Studies (SAS); and the Architecture, Digital Imaging, and Film Making Magnet; and Gifted Medical Magnet.
+SMALL LEARNING COMMUNITIES: In order to increase the level of personalization and to promote school community, Kennedy supports five Small Learning Communities (SLC’s) to bring students personalization on this large campus including: The Teaching Career Academy (TCA); Freshman Academy; School for Advanced Studies (SAS); the Architecture, Digital Design, and Filmmaking Magnet; and Gifted Medical Magnet.

 CULTURE & LANGUAGES: Kennedy has a culturally diverse student population.
-Students at Kennedy speak 28 different languages besides English including: Spanish, Arabic, Tagalog, Hindi, Armenian, Urdu, Russian, Korean, Thai, and Punjabi.
-Our ELL population consists of 191 students and includes 31 English Learner (EL) students.
+Students at Kennedy speak 28 different languages besides English including: Spanish, Arabic, Armenian, Hindi, Korean, Punjabi, Russian, Tagalog, Thai, Urdu, and Vietnamese.
+Our English Language Learner (ELL) population consists of nearly 200 students that is comprised of approximately 50 English as a Second Language (ESL) students.
 All EL students participate in a Structured English Immersion Program.
 All English Learners receive access to the core curriculum through “Sheltered” classes implementing Specially Designed Academic Instruction in English (SDAIE) strategies in English, mathematics, social studies, and science.
-There are also 160 Long Term English Learners (LTEL’s) at Kennedy.
+There are also 150 Long Term English Learners (LTEL’s) at Kennedy.
 These students receive instruction in either the Advanced English Language Development (ELD) program or in the Language and Literature classes.
 Both of these programs offer an additional intervention class that is designed to provide assistance and to ensure that our LTEL students receive access to grade level English curriculum.

 PARENT INVOLVEMENT: Kennedy strives to build a positive school culture that engages all stakeholders.
 Communication occurs through home-to-school communication, school-to-home communication, parents as volunteers, parent involvement in the school’s governance and decision making, as well as a greater collaboration and connection with the community.
 JFK holds monthly parent meetings for Bilingual (ELAC), School Based Management (SBM), School Site Council (SSC), and Parent Teacher Student Association (PTSA).
 In addition, the Parent Center remains in constant contact with parents by organizing a variety of events and weekly and biweekly workshops.
 On a monthly basis the Principal invites parents to attend a social gathering called “Coffee with the Principals.”
 During this event, the Principal and Assistant Principals update the parents directly on a variety of events taking place on campus and gives them opportunities to share concerns.
 Back to School, Parent Conferences, and Open House events are sponsored throughout the year to allow time for parents to meet with teachers and to visit and observe what is going on in classrooms.